UCSF-CBI/c4/docs/scheduler/job-summary.md

 ```

-There is a LOT of information here.
-We can narrow down the scope of this query with the --format option to see the relevant bits:
+There is a lot of information here.
+We can narrow down the scope of this query with the `--format` option to see the relevant bits:
 ```sh
 $ sacct -j 1033 --format="JobID,State,Elapsed,MaxRSS"
        JobID      State    Elapsed     MaxRSS